MinhyukPark/MinhyukPark.com/README.md

 ~Fix unsafe script error~ Completed 9/12/17

+Add content instead of dummy data for pages

 Fix favicon
 ## Citation
 Some useful websites I referenced as I was building the website